 There is a health centre in the College attended regularly by a registered medical practitioner.
 Students can avail free health check up one day in a week.
 By paying an annual fee of Rs.
 10/-, students become members of the Students' Health Home scheme.
 They can avail the benefits of the facilities provided at a nominal cost.

 c) College Canteen

-There is a canteen where food items are sold at subsidized rate d) Cheap Store e) Computer Centre f) Group Personal Accident Insurance
+There is a canteen where food items are sold at subsidized rate.

+d) Cheap Store

 There is a Cheap Store too where stationary items are available.